picturamundi/www-andrewszobody/README.md

 <button>Here is a button</button>
 ```

-In our case, we also have a CSS file.
+In our case, we also have a CSS file, `style.css`.
 While HTML is for adding content to the webpage, CSS is for styling that content.
 In CSS, you first type out what part of the HTML you want to style, then you add styling information between curly braces:

 ```css
 h1 {